 3. Include rest in the schedule

-5. Use the rule of two minutes
+5. Use the two-minute rule

 6. Work in productive time